visenger/awesome-mlops/README.md

 <a name="mlops-papers"></a>
 # MLOps Papers

+1. **(2021) Challenges in deploying machine learning: a survey of case studies.** This survey reviews published reports of deploying machine learning solutions in a variety of use cases, industries and applications and extracts practical considerations corresponding to stages of the machine learning deployment workflow.
+[Go to paper](https://arxiv.org/abs/2011.09926).
+1. **(2019) Challenges in the deployment and operation of machine learning in practice.** In this work, the authors target to systematically elicit the challenges in deployment and operation to enable broader practical dissemination of machine learning applications.
+[Go to paper](https://aisel.aisnet.org/ecis2019_rp/163/).
 1. [Studer, S., Bui, T.B., Drescher, C., Hanuschkin, A., Winkler, L., Peters, S. and Mueller, K.R., 2020.
 "Towards CRISP-ML (Q): A Machine Learning Process Model with Quality Assurance Methodology". arXiv](https://arxiv.org/pdf/2003.05155.pdf)
 1. [Building a Reproducible Machine Learning Pipeline](https://arxiv.org/ftp/arxiv/papers/1810/1810.04570.pdf)
 1. [A Systems Perspective to Reproducibility in Production Machine Learning Domain](https://openreview.net/pdf?id=Byl4vavigX)